generate-lockfiles¶

 default: None

-If set, lockfile headers will say to run this command to regenerate the lockfile, rather than running pants generate-lockfiles --resolve=<name>
+If set, lockfile headers will say to run this command to regenerate the lockfile, rather than running pants generate-lockfiles --resolve=<name> like normal.

 Deprecated options¶